wvlet/airframe/docs/airframe-rx.md

 // <div>count: 2</div>
 ```

 `Rx[A]` represents a reactive component which will be updated if there is any change in its upstream operators.
 In this example, we are chaining an action (map operator) based on the current state of `counter` variable.
-These actions are observing the state of the variable, and if the `counter` variable is updated, the registered actions will be triggered.
+These actions are observing the state of the variable, and if the `counter` variable is updated, the registered actions will be triggered. [airframe-http-rx](airframe-http-rx.md) uses this pattern a lot to build flexible UI code in [Scala.js](https://www.scala-js.org), which will be compiled to JavaScripts so that we can use Scala for web browsers.

+### Backend Programming

 As an example of server-side programming, [gRPC](https://grpc.io/), which supports client/server-side streaming as well as bi-directional streaming, is a good example of reactive programming.
-By using [Airframe RPC](airframe-rpc.md), you can create a gRPC server, which returns multiple String messages as a stream:
+By using [Airframe gRPC](airframe-rpc.md), you can create a gRPC server, which returns multiple String messages as a stream:
 ```scala
 import wvlet.airframe.http.RPC
 import wvlet.airframe.rx.Rx